Ireland: Castles, Culture, and Hiking

 DAY 1

-Arrive in Shannon airport by 12 p.m. today where we'll meet our Irish guide and be whisked away to Doolin and the Cliffs of Moher!
-Along the way, we'll visit Caherconnell Fort.
-If energy allows, we'll take a short walk to breathe in that wonderful Irish air before checking into our hotel for the evening.
-Next on the agenda - a delicious Irish dinner, the first of many, and perhaps even a visit to a local Irish bar with a bit of music and a good night's sleep!
+Arrive at the Shannon Airport by 12 p.m. today, where we’ll meet our Irish guide and set off for Doolin and the stunning Cliffs of Moher!
+Along the way, we’ll visit the historic Caherconnell Fort.
+If energy allows, we’ll take a short walk to soak in the fresh Irish air before checking into our hotel for the evening.

 DAY 2